jhen0409/babel-preset-es2015-node6/README.md

 ### Options

 * `loose` - Enable "loose" transformations for any plugins in this preset that allow them (Disabled by default).
+* `funcName` - If your node version is less than 6.5, consider enabling function name support.

 ```
 {